Docker containerized apps (for scientists)

 Docker Desktop on macOS has historically been a resource-hungry beast — a sprawling VM that hogs CPU, drains battery, and occasionally decides it needs several gigabytes of RAM just to sit there looking important.

-OrbStack (GitHub) claims to be the answer to “what if Docker on macOS didn’t make my laptop sound like a jet engine?”
-It’s a drop-in replacement for Docker Desktop that aspires to be lightweight.
+• OrbStack (GitHub) claims to be the answer to “what if Docker on macOS didn’t make my laptop sound like a jet engine?”
+It’s a drop-in replacement for Docker Desktop and aims to be lightweight.
 If we’re on macOS and not already locked into some enterprise Docker Desktop licensing situation, this looks like the place to start.

-Docker Desktop for Mac.
+• Docker Desktop for Mac.
 The canonical option.
-Works, but it will remind us at every opportunity that virtualisation on macOS is a solved problem that Docker has chosen to solve expensively.
+It works, but it will remind us at every opportunity that virtualization on macOS is a solved problem that Docker has chosen to solve the expensive way.

 1.3 Windows